 Day 6.
 Dubrovnik – The Pearl of the Adriatic

 After breakfast, we will proceed to Dubrovnik.
-After roughly 3 hours of driving along the beautiful Croatian coast and admiring incredible views, we’ll arrive at the spectacular walled city of Dubrovnik, lovingly named the “Pearl of the Adriatic.”
+After roughly 3 hours of driving along the Croatian coast and admiring incredible views, we’ll arrive at the spectacular walled city of Dubrovnik, affectionately known as the “Pearl of the Adriatic.”
 Check-in, a short break, and the “Old Dubrovnik on foot” tour.
-The magnificent Old Town was declared a UNESCO World Heritage Site, a treasure of Gothic, Renaissance, and Baroque churches, monasteries, and palaces.
-The tour highlights sites like Rector’s Palace, an outstanding Gothic and Renaissance architecture blend.
-Also, the monumental Sponza Palace, one of the most beautiful palaces in the city, is preserved in its original form.
+The magnificent Old Town was designated a UNESCO World Heritage Site, home to Gothic, Renaissance, and Baroque churches, monasteries, and palaces.
+The tour highlights sites like Rector’s Palace, an outstanding blend of Gothic and Renaissance architecture.
+Also, the monumental Sponza Palace, one of the city’s most beautiful, is preserved in its original form.
 Under the City Bell Tower on Luza Square, view Orlando’s Tower, dedicated to the legendary knight who saved the city in the 9th century.

 After the tour, take some time for yourself.

-Consider strolling along the impressive ramparts overlooking the shimmering Adriatic Sea or visit the Maritime Museum in St. John’s Castle.
-Or maybe check the parts of Dubrovnik where the famous Game of Thrones was shot, visit Lokrum island and city walls, or ride a Dubrovnik cable car.
+Consider strolling along the impressive ramparts overlooking the shimmering Adriatic Sea or visiting the Maritime Museum in St. John’s Castle.
+Or maybe check the parts of Dubrovnik where the famous Game of Thrones was shot, visit Lokrum island and the city walls, or ride a Dubrovnik cable car.

 Overnight: Dubrovnik